Parental benefit in Denmark

 • Two weeks' leave with parental benefit after the birth, or, by agreement with the employer, before the child is ten weeks old.
 The period of leave may however be extended if work is partially resumed by agreement with the employer.

 • 22 weeks of leave with parental benefit, which must be taken before the child is one year old.
 The period of leave may however be extended or postponed until the child reaches the age of nine if the relevant conditions are met.
-If the mother or co-mother is an employee, nine of the weeks must be taken before the child is one year old, unless they are prevented from taking the leave due to special circumstances.
+If the father or co-mother is an employee, nine of the weeks of leave must be taken before the child is one year old, unless they are prevented due to special circumstances from taking the leave in the last nine weeks before the child reaches the age of one.
+In such special circumstances, the father or co-mother can instead take these weeks of leave within the child's third year.

 If the parents are not living together at the time of the birth, or if a parent is a single parent or is in another special situation, the parent is entitled to a different distribution of the leave period that takes account of the parent's situation.